What is an Access Control Policy?

 It's important to decide how sensitive the data is and how much protection it needs to prevent unauthorized access.

-Working directly with the application owners you can develop a triage of sensitive applications and resources in order to classify them according to your business needs.
+Working directly with the application owners you can develop your policy of least privilege to triage sensitive applications and resources in order to classify them according to your business needs.

 The level of sensitivity of the data is one of the most important factors in creating access control policies.